mrazomej/phd/src/chapter_02/section_07_methods.md

 Unless explicitly mentioned, all fold-change measurements were collected on a Miltenyi Biotec MACSquant Analyzer 10 Flow Cytometer graciously provided by the Pamela Björkman lab at Caltech.
-Detailed information regarding the voltage settings of the photo-multiplier detectors can be found in Appendix Table [\[table_instrument_param\]](#table_instrument_param){reference-type="ref" reference="table_instrument_param"}.
+Detailed information regarding the voltage settings of the photo-multiplier detectors can be found in [Sec.
+4.4](#sec:ch4_sec05).
 Prior to each day's experiments, the analyzer was calibrated using MACSQuant Calibration Beads (Cat.
 No. 130-093-607) such that day-to-day experiments would be comparable.
 All YFP fluorescence measurements were collected via $488\,\text{nm}$ laser excitation coupled with a 525/$50\,\text{nm}$ emission filter.
 Unless otherwise specified, all measurements were taken over two to three hours using automated sampling from a 96-well plate kept at approximately $4^\circ \, \hbox{-} \, 10^\circ$C on a MACS